expo/expo/docs/versions/unversioned/sdk/gl-view.md

 ## WebGL API

 Once the component is mounted and the OpenGL ES context has been created, the `gl` object received through the [`onContextCreate`](#expoglviewoncontextcreate "Expo.GLView.onContextCreate") prop becomes the interface to the OpenGL ES context, providing a WebGL API.
 It resembles a [WebGL2RenderingContext](https://www.khronos.org/registry/webgl/specs/latest/2.0/#3.7) in the WebGL 2 spec.
+However, some older Android devices may not support WebGL2 features.
+To check whether the device supports WebGL2 it's recommended to use `gl instanceof WebGL2RenderingContext`.
 An additional method `gl.endFrameEXP()` is present which notifies the context that the current frame is ready to be presented.
 This is similar to a 'swap buffers' API call in other OpenGL platforms.

 The following WebGL2RenderingContext methods are currently unimplemented: